Jerrysuper123/event-bite/README.md

 ### Colors

-- The first color below (orange "#E27D60") is the primary color used.
+- The first colour below (orange "#E27D60") is the primary colour used.
 The bright orange color gives a feel of liveliness, resembling the liveliness of events.
 Brand logo and icons are designed with this color.

-- The fourth color (purple "#C38D9E) is used as contrast with the primary color.

-- The fifth color (dark green "#41B3A3") is also used to contrast with the primary color to bring out its liveliness.
+- The fourth colour (purple "#C38D9E) and the fifth colour (dark green "#41B3A3") are cold colours, which are in contrast with the warm.
+High contrast is used to bring out key information on the app e.g. event listing.

 - The rest of the colours are used mostly as the support hues.